Siege of Jadotville: Congo Crisis

 From 1908 to 1960, the Congo was a Belgian colony, having previously been the personal possession of Leopold II of Belgium between 1885 and 1908.

-The Congo's economy was dominated by Belgian and British business firms, the most powerful of which were the Belgian-owned Société Générale de Belgique and the British-owned Union Minière du Haut Katanga.
+The Congo's economy was dominated by Belgian and British business firms, the most powerful of which were the Belgian-owned Société Générale de Belgique and the Union Minière du Haut Katanga.

 Following the Congolese declaration of independence in June 1960, in pursuit of retaining economic benefits, the Belgian government supported the secession of the Katanga Province under Moise Tshombe, which began the Congo Crisis.

 Due to this intervention in the Congo's sovereignty, Prime Minister Patrice Lumumba and President Joseph Kasavubu petitioned the United Nations (UN) for assistance in "protect[ing] the national territory of the Congo".
 The United Nations Operation in the Congo commenced shortly afterwards.

 The UN's attempts to remove the Belgian presence from the Katanga Province proved difficult due to Belgian soldiers transitioning into mercenaries while they continued to head the Katangese gendarmerie.
 This made it more challenging to link them to the Belgian state, and to apply political pressure on Belgium to force their removal from the theatre.

 The already politically complex position of Belgium was further complicated by Tshombe's appointment to America of a Belgian civil servant, Michel Struelens, to promote the international reputation of Katanga and its independence through propaganda.

 Following the torture and killing of Lumumba on 17 January 1961 under orders from Tshombe and with indirect assistance of the Belgian state, the UN Security Council passed Resolution 161A a month later on 21 February 1961.

 In the pursuit of reintegrating the seceded provinces into the Congo, this resolution gave permission for the use of force, if required.
-However, it was not utilised for another seven months, until Conor Cruise O'Brien was sent to Elisabethville as the Special Representative for UN Secretary-General Dag Hammarskjöld.
+However, it was not utilised for another seven months, until Conor Cruise O'Brien was sent to Elisabethville as the Special Representative for UN Secretary-general Dag Hammarskjöld.

 Following Resolution 161A, four battalions were sent into Katanga who, at the demand of the Congolese government, were from non-colonial powers.
 However, these troops were under-equipped and outnumbered by the approximately 5,000 members of the Katanga gendarmerie.
 For instance, only the Swedish battalion had armoured transportation that could not be pierced by high-velocity ammunition and modern weaponry, whereas the force they were facing had heavy weaponry (mortars and artillery) and three Fouga jets at their disposal.